 When and where the eviction is occurring

-Indicate in the eviction notice when and where the eviction is occurring.
-Make sure to provide an exact date on which the tenant must vacate or a timeline for when they must remedy their mistakes failure to which further action will be taken against them.
+Indicate in the notice when and where the eviction is occurring.
+Make sure to provide an exact date on which the tenant must vacate or a timeline for when they must remedy their mistakes and failure to which further action will be taken against them.
 Also, make sure to mention the name of the building, house number, and any other important identifying information such as the building’s registration number and street address.

-The eviction notice should offer a solution based on the type and severity of the violation of the lease agreement.
+The notice of eviction should offer a solution based on the type and severity of the violation of the lease agreement.
 For instance, if the tenant has failed to pay their rent, the notice can indicate a time allowance to remedy their violation failure to vacate the premises.
 Also, if the tenant has done adverse damages to the property, the landlord may offer them a solution to make repairs to the premises, failure to which matters may escalate to small claims court.

 Certificate of service

-Most states require that all eviction notices be delivered to the tenant by a constable, sheriff, license process server, or agent of an attorney licensed in the same state.
-Make sure to send and keep a certificate of the eviction notice, which is usually issued by the relevant authorities after the eviction notice has been issued.
+Most states require that all eviction notices be delivered to the tenant by a constable, sheriff, licence process server, or agent of an attorney licensed in the same state.
+Make sure to send and keep a certificate of the eviction notice, which is usually issued by the relevant authorities after the notice has been issued.

 Notice date and deadline